Till Eulenspiegel: Chapbook tradition

 The 1515 edition was also printed by Grüninger in Strasbourg.
 Its full title reads:

 The text is divided into 95 chapters (numbered to 96 as chapter number 42 is missing).

-The 1515 edition is decidedly inferior, missing many of the illustrations of the older edition, and showing signs of careless copying of the text.
+The 1515 edition is missing many of the illustrations of the older edition, and showing signs of careless copying of the text.
 It is uncertain how many of these chapters were present in the earlier edition of 1510/12, although some of the chapters appear to be later additions.
-The initials of the final six chapters form the "acrostic" ERMANB, which has been taken as a hidden reference to the book's author.
+The initials of the final six chapters form the acrostic ERMANB, which has been taken as a hidden reference to the book's author.

 The first chapters are dedicated to Till's childhood.
 In chapter nine, Till leaves his mother and begins his life as a vagrant.
 He takes up diverse occupations, but each chapter ends with his moving on to another place.
 The final seven chapters are dedicated to his death and burial.

 In the chapbooks, Eulenspiegel is presented as a trickster who plays practical jokes on his contemporaries, exposing vices at every turn, greed and folly, hypocrisy and foolishness.
 As Peter Carels notes, "The fulcrum of his wit in a large number of the tales is his literal interpretation of figurative language."
 (Previously, Goethe made a similar observation.)
 Although craftsmen are featured as the principal victims of his pranks, neither the nobility nor the pope is exempt from being affected by him.

 A third Strasbourg edition, of 1519, is better yet and is usually used in modern editions to provide the sections that are missing in the surviving 1510/12 copy.